 I believe that patrons start to experience the play well before they enter theatre.
 They’re conceiving of it in their mind through the advertising images and words written about it.
 If they’re engaging with the play (learning about it and the company) through a mobile device and can do it where ever they may be (on the bus, waiting in line at the store, at home on the couch) we become much more a part of their lives.
 The perception of the work on stage takes on a different relevance because we’ve engaged with them on their terms, on their time.
 The art can seem more relevant to a contemporary world because the engagement was digital.

-to patrons.
-Click on image for a
+SSC uses push notifications to send contextually relevant messages to patrons.
+Click on image for a closer look. |

 I love the At-The-Venue feature.
 I believe that if a patron feels informed about the show they’re about to see, that their experience of it is better.
 We include video welcome messages, things to know, directors notes, cast bios as well as special offers to entice them to buy in our shop or make a purchase of their next ticket.